Jean Gillie

-Jean Gillie (14 October 1915 – 19 February 1949) was an English film actress of the 1930s and 1940s.
-Gillie appeared in 20 British and two American films before her career was cut short by her early death.
+Jean Gillie (born Jean Mabel Coomber; 14 October 1915 – 19 February 1949) was an English film actress of the 1930s and 1940s.
+Gillie appeared in 20 British and two American films.

 Career

 Gillie broke into films in 1935 in While Parents Sleep.
 She quickly chalked up a number of credits in quota quickie productions.
 Most of these were comedic in nature, and Gillie's good looks and apparent aptitude for comedy attracted the attention of stage star Jack Buchanan, who pushed for her to be cast in the 1936 screen version of This'll Make You Whistle in which he was to star.

 She acquitted herself well in the film, showing a natural talent for playing comedy, and over the next few years went on to appear in a series of madcap roles in films such as The Girl in the Taxi (1937), Sweet Devil (1938) and Tilly of Bloomsbury (1940).

 Gillie made no films in 1941 or 1942, but returned to the screen in 1943 in a straight dramatic role as one of the lead players in Leslie Howard's wartime propaganda piece The Gentle Sex.
 This was followed by The Saint Meets the Tiger, notable as the first time her character Patricia Holm (the love interest of Simon Templar aka The Saint) was ever featured on screen in any film adaptation of a novel from the Leslie Charteris The Saint canon.
 1944 saw Gillie starring in the whimsical propaganda drama Tawny Pipit, while her last British film Flight from Folly (1945) marked a return to comedy.

 During the war, Gillie met American film director Jack Bernhard while he was on military service and stationed in Britain.
 The couple married on 5 May 1944, and after the end of the war went to live in the United States.
 Gillie made her American screen debut in 1946 in the cult film noir Decoy, directed by Bernhard.